top of page

 11. Maps is a must!

 So driving in Bali is really not bad!
 And - when all else fails – make like a tourist.
-Wind down your window, stick out your hand in a stopping gesture, say “thank you, thank you, thank you” loudly - and with a benign smile on your face - as you edge into the traffic, over the traffic or onto the correct side of the road, and you will see that those kind Balinese (all be they a bit long-suffering), will let you get to where you need to go.
+Wind down your window, stick out your hand in a stopping gesture, say “thank you, thank you, thank you” loudly - and with a benign smile on your face - as you edge into the traffic, over the traffic or onto the correct side of the road, and you will see that the kind Balinese (all be they a bit long-suffering), will let you get to where you need to go.
 Just remember to keep your karma good!